Quick Tips for Business

 Adjust outdoor lighting timers with the appropriate season.
 (Wall packs on in the morning are more common than you would think.)

 Install occupancy sensors in areas that are used infrequently such as washrooms, closets, break rooms, conference rooms, and classrooms.
 By automatically turning off the lights when no one is in the room, occupancy sensors typically reduce the controlled lighting’s use by 30%.

 Switch to LEDs indoors and outdoors.
-When compared to incandescent light bulbs, LEDs use up to 75% less energy, will save $7 per light per year (or more) and last up to 25 times longer.
+When compared to incandescent light bulbs, LEDs use up to 75% less energy and last up to 25 times longer.